What are the symptoms of PCOS?

 • Too much glucose and insulin in the blood can contribute to metabolic syndrome and type 2 diabetes.

-• More than one-half of people with PCOS have insulin resistance.6
+• More than one-half of women with PCOS have insulin resistance.6

 • Patches of thickened, dark, velvety skin, called acanthosis nigricans, are associated with insulin resistance.